J&J Medical Connect

 Phase 3b Study – APEX

-Mease et al (2025)1,3 reported the clinical, radiographic, and safety outcomes of TREMFYA compared with placebo in biologic-naïve patients with active PsA and known risk factors for radiographic progression in an ongoing phase 3b, randomized, double-blind, placebo-controlled study.
+Mease et al (2025)1-3 and Ritchlin et al (2025)4 reported efficacy and safety outcomes of TREMFYA compared with placebo in biologic-naïve adult patients with active PsA and known risk factors for radiographic progression in an ongoing phase 3b, randomized, double-blind, placebo-controlled study.
+Results are available through W48 in this ongoing study.

 Study Design/Methods

-• Diagnosis of PsA for ≥6 months and met ClASsification criteria for Psoriatic ARthritis (CASPAR) at screening
+• Adults (≥18 years old) with a diagnosis of PsA for ≥6 months and met ClASsification criteria for Psoriatic ARthritis (CASPAR) at screening

 • Active PsA (despite previous conventional synthetic disease-modifying antirheumatic drugs [csDMARD], apremilast, and/or nonsteroidal anti-inflammatory drug [NSAID] therapy): ≥3 swollen/tender joints and CRP ≥0.3 mg/dL